austenito/austenito.com/_posts/2020-10-01-clos-de-la-roilette.md

 Even better than I remember.
 I'm in love with all the wines from Clos de la Roilette and Moulin-a-vent in general.
 Clos de la Roilette is right on the edge between Fleurie and Moulin-à-Vent, which gives it everything I love about both crus.
 Fleurie gives it the lovely aromatics and ripe red fruits.
-Moulin-à-Vent gives it the intesity, depth, and structure along with the earthy, dried fruit characteristics that I adore.
+Moulin-à-Vent gives it the Intensity, depth, and structure along with the earthy, dried fruit characteristics that I adore.

 91/100